 The ability to separate your visual and attentional focus is an essential skill for playing golf.
 Why?
-We look away from our target in order to execute an action and during that time many lose sight of their target and focus on other irrelevances.
+We look away from our target in order to execute an action and during that time many do lose sight of their target and focus on other irrelevances.

 You may be of the belief that once you have aligned yourself to the target, you can forget about it and focus on your swing.
 This has 2 dire consequences - you attempt to consciously control an action which needs to be trusted and your intention and attentional focus are mis-aligned.
-Golf will often be hit and miss and very confusing.
+Golf will often be hit and miss and very frustrating.